 - Unusual appetite or noticeable weight loss or gain

 Remind your spouse that you're there to support them, but encourage them to seek professional help as well.

 Questioning Long-Held Beliefs

-In lashing out about their changing feelings, a spouse going through a midlife crisis will try to pin the problems on their partner.
+In lashing out about their changing feelings, a spouse going through a midlife crisis may try to pin the problems on their partner.
 If only they hadn't noticed or addressed those behaviors, then everything would be completely normal—or so they think.
-In reality, they need to do some self-reflection and find confrontation on this matter to be unfair or aggressive.

-An internal crisis will cause someone to look outward and blame others.
-They will be short-tempered and angry, but it is unwise to respond with their level of energy and vitriol.
-There is no reason to escalate the situation into a conflict.
+An internal crisis may cause someone to look outward and blame others.
+They will be short-tempered and angry, but it's unwise to respond with their level of energy and vitriol.
+Try to avoid escalating the situation into a conflict.

-Indecision can take two forms.
-The first is a paralysis in one's life, which can lead to frustration for both them and the people around them.
-They cannot commit to making a real change in their life despite acknowledging that one is needed.
+Indecision can take two forms: The first is a paralysis in one's life, which can lead to frustration for both the person experiencing it and the people around them.
+They can't commit to making a real change in their life despite acknowledging that one is needed.

 The other type of indecision manifests as flip-flopping on important life decisions.
-The spouse in midlife crisis will question whether the marriage was ever legitimate.
-It is possible they are unhappy in the relationship now, but instead of making an impulse decision to hire a lawyer, the first step should be to analyze what could be causing their unhappiness.
+It's possible they're unhappy in the relationship now, but instead of making an impulse decision to hire a divorce lawyer, the first step should be to analyze what could be causing their unhappiness.
 Often, the very spouse they thought they needed to leave is the reason that they are able to return to a sense of normalcy.